Questions & Answers

 - What PE kit will my child need?

-We have PE kit available to order, go to the office for information or check the email we sent 18th June.
+We have PE kit available to order, go to the office for information.
 Our PE t-shirts are coloured according to their 'house'.
 Your school pack (when you get it) will give details of the colour.

 In the summer term, trainers/plimsolls will be needed for outside PE.